grafana/grafana/docs/sources/administration/configuration.md

 ### rendering_clustering_max_concurrency

-When rendering_mode = clustered you can define maximum number of browser instances/incognito pages that can execute concurrently..
+When rendering_mode = clustered you can define the maximum number of browser instances/incognito pages that can execute concurrently.

 ### rendering_viewport_max_width